Evidence & safety

 Why this article exists

-This safety note gives the careful version of the answer: "What beginners often misunderstand about progress photo lighting" belongs in the blog because it explains the decision before the download.
-For "What beginners often misunderstand about progress photo lighting", the reader may be in a low-energy week where consistency matters more than ambition, and the job is to check whether reminders reduce friction or add pressure.
-This article gives context for "What beginners often misunderstand about progress photo lighting", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This safety note gives the careful version of the answer: "Beginner misconception: progress photo lighting" belongs in the blog because it explains the decision before the download.
+For "Beginner misconception: progress photo lighting", the reader may be in a low-energy week where consistency matters more than ambition, and the job is to check whether reminders reduce friction or add pressure.
+This article gives context for "Beginner misconception: progress photo lighting", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway